fluttercandies/extended_text/README.md

 extended text helps to convert your text to speical textSpan quickly.

-for example, follwing code show how to create @xxxx in your text.
+for example, follwing code show how to create @xxxx speical textSpan.

 ```dart
 class AtText extends SpecialText {